19hours/sg-statutes/Acts/Income Tax Act.md

 “corporate service” means any of the following services provided by an approved company to an approved related company:

-(a) sourcing, procurement and distribution of materials and components, products or services for use in the business of the approved related company (such as marketing control, planning and brand management);
+(a) sourcing, procurement and distribution of materials and components, products or services for use in the business of the approved related company (excluding marketing control, planning and brand management);

+[Act 39 of 2017 wef 26/10/2017]

 (b) training of crew and staff;